Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 Now that you have chosen the type of slider you’d like to create, there are a few more settings you can customize to make Slider Revolution easier to work with.

-This option lets you choose a default size for each individual slider.
+The second option under the Layout tab lets you choose a default size for each individual slider.
 First, you need to decide what you’re going to use your slider for.
 If you plan on creating a small slider, or if you want to animate some specific part of your page, you’ll probably want to choose the “Auto” option.
 On the other hand, if you want to create a large slider (usually displayed at the top of the page), you should choose either “Full Width” or “Full Screen”, depending on your specific needs.

 Here’s a breakdown of the three available options: